JACQUELINE R. M. A. MAASCH

 CURRENT WORK

-My work centers on AI reasoning and causal methods for improved decision-making.
+My work centers on AI reasoning and the theory, methods, and applications of causal graphical modeling.
 I am motivated by urgent societal problems, including drug discovery and fairness in healthcare.
 Recent contributions include:

 PUBLICATIONS